bjohns664297/WplusJetsBaseline/README.md

-# WplusJets
+# W+Jets
-This is a GitHub repository created to store the VjetsPythia8 simulations, both the fiducial version and the updated simulation with matching &amp; merging implemented.
+This is a GitHub repository created to store the W+Jets simulations, both the fiducial version and the updated simulation with matching &amp; merging implemented.

 This document serves as a guide to the various files required to run the simulations, but it should not be regarded as exhaustive!
 Please feel free to direct any questions to the author, Ben Johnson: bjohns18@tufts.edu.